stacksgov/sips/sips/sip-0xx/sip-0xx-nakamoto.md

 The sBTC wallet operations already require sufficient Bitcoin confirmations that it is effectively guaranteed that they will never be orphaned by the time the producer set processes them.
-As such, sBTC by itself is not treated as tainted -- it can only materialize once its deposit transaction is sufficiently confirmed, and it can only be destroyed once its withdrawal transaction is sufficiently confirmed.
-Consequently, sBTC transfers are not inherently tainted either, anymore than any other Stacks transaction.
+As such, sBTC by itself is not speculatively instantiated or destroyed -- it can only materialize or dematerialize once its deposit and withdraw transactions are sufficiently confirmed, Consequently, sBTC transfers will remain valid even when Stacks transactions are replayed to recover from Bitcoin forks.

+### Future Work: Taint Tracking

+A future SIP may propose that the Clarity VM performs taint-tracking on state that may still be volatile.
+This information is not consensus-critical, so this SIP does not propose it.
+However, this information would be useful to off-chain services who need to determine whether or not state they intend to act upon is sufficiently confirmed by Bitcoin.

 ## Extension: Overdue Term